hmchen47/DataScience/Notes/a09-FeatureSelect.md

     + using the top k features from this list to perform wrapper method (SFS or SBS)
   + advantages
     + reducing the feature space of datset using these filter-based rangers
-    + improving the time complexity of th wrapper methods
+    + improving the time complexity of the wrapper methods

 ### 5.3 Embedded & Wrapper Methods